PabloSanchi/jchunk/README.md

 # JChunk

-JChunk project is simple library that enables different types of text chunking
+JChunk project is simple library that enables different types of text splitting strategies.
+This project begun thanks to Greg Kamradt's post [text splitting ideas](https://github.com/FullStackRetrieval-com/RetrievalTutorials/blob/main/tutorials/LevelsOfTextSplitting/5_Levels_Of_Text_Splitting.ipynb)

 ## ⚠️ WARNING - STILL IN DEVELOPMENT ⚠️

+For now there is only [Pablo Sanchidrian](https://github.com/PabloSanchi) developing this project (in free time) so it might take a while to get to a first stable version.

+Feel free to contribute!!

+## ROAD MAP
+- [ ] Character Chunker (NOT STARTED)
+- [ ] Recursive Character Text Chunker (NOT STARTED)
+- [ ] Document Specific Chunker (NOT STARTED)
+- [x] Semantic Chunker (IN DEVELOPMENT)
+- [ ] Agentic Chunker (NOT STARTED)

+## Character Chunker

+## Recursive Character Text Chunker

+## Document Specific Chunker

-### Semantic Chunker
+## Semantic Chunker
 When doing retrieval-augmented generation (RAG) sometimes fixed chunk size is not enough as we could be missing or adding info that we really need.